Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Spatial patterns

 In solving the PDEs, we always take $\alpha=0$.
 Fig.~\ref{fig:spatial_fluctuations}(a) shows a typical example of how the stability of the flat state changes as~$\kappa_1$ is increased, for $n=0.7$ in this example, and $a^*=1$, $\kappa_0=0.25$.
 For the smaller values of~$\kappa_1$, the spatial fluctuations~$a_{RMS}$ decay exponentially (after a short transient), implying that the flat state is stable.
 The decaying exponent of spatial fluctuations decreases as $\kappa_1$ increases until the fluctuations no longer decay to zero, so, for larger~$\kappa_1$ ($\kappa_1=0.24$ in this example), there is erratic transient growth of spatial fluctuations~$a_{RMS}$, saturating at an order-one level.
 The transition from stability to instability coincides with the system entering the chaotic regime.
 Fig.~\ref{fig:spatial_fluctuations}(b) shows $(\bar a(t),\bar b(t))$ for the PDEs in this case: the trajectory is chaotic, but much less so that the trajectory of $(a,b)$ from the ODEs at the same parameter values.

 The emergent spatial pattern is shown in Fig.~\ref{fig:chaotic_pattern}.
 In the top row of Fig.~\ref{fig:chaotic_pattern}, with $(n,\kappa_1)=(0.6,0.24)$, there are two domains (horizontal stripes) that have small-scale persistent spatial fluctuations.
 The width of the horizontal stripe changes, and over time, the striped regions coarsen until eventually the whole system just consists of chaotic spatial fluctuations with no discernible stripe structure.
+We note that the the presence/absence and the details of the horizontal stripe pattern depend on initial conditions; however, we found that when stripes do occur, they are a long-lived transient.
 In the bottom row of Fig.~\ref{fig:chaotic_pattern}, with $(n,\kappa_1)=(0.7,0.24)$, the system segregates into small-scale regions of low predator density and high predator density.
 These regions alternate between every period of the forcing, and they move erratically on a longer time-scale.
 In both cases, regions with high prey density have, at a later time, high predator density and low prey density.

-We examined the spatial Fourier power spectra over a range of parameter values and concluded that the spatial patterns do not exhibit a characteristic wavelength.
+We examined the spatial Fourier power spectra over a range of parameters and concluded that the spatial patterns do not exhibit a characteristic wavelength.
 Rather, the sizes of the small regions of high and low density vary erratically.
 Any large-scale structure, such as the horizontal stripes in Fig.~\ref{fig:chaotic_pattern}, are on the scale of the domain and show signs of coarsening.
+However, the small-scale spatio-temporal patterns persist and do not coarsen.

 We note that in Fig.~\ref{fig:spatial_fluctuations}(a), parameter values that have time-periodic solutions of the mean-field ODEs~(\ref{eqs:original_model}) correspond to the flat state being stable in the PDEs~(\ref{eqs:original_pde_model}), while the larger~$\kappa_1$ example is chaotic in the mean-field ODEs and has an unstable flat state in the PDEs.
 In Fig.~\ref{fig:chaos_and_spatial_structure} we show that this association holds in general.
 Here, the gray and red symbols correspond to periodic and chaotic solutions of the mean-field ODEs~(\ref{eqs:original_model}), as in Fig.~\ref{fig:resonance_and_phase_portrait}(c).